 The course has exceeded my expectations, I have gained a whole new level of understanding and appreciation not just around the JORC Code but the influence this has on the mining industry, but also the ASX.

 Access to best in the field experts, the professional structure of the course and the quality of the materials mean that it is a worthy investment for our technical professionals.

-The eight-week course consists of six modules delivered over six weeks, with two additional weeks to complete a final assignment.
-Each of the six modules contains a 90-minute live webinar delivered by two industry experts.
+The eight week course consists of six modules.
+Each module contains a 90-minute live webinar delivered by industry experts.
 The weekly webinars will be recorded and can be viewed at a later date if participants are unable to attend the live session.